 We then asked him: “Will the new facility help you do these things better?"
 When he replied “Of course!” we then asked "Can you prove that?" he replied “Certainly."

 The Colonel showed in concrete terms how he could shorten the training cycle for several specialties with the new facilities.
 And he explained how medical staff could collaborate more effectively with the new facility.
 He also showed how they could reduce critical support skill shortages with the new building.
-And, he explained how it how it would be easier to recruit high-quality civilian staff with the new facility.
+And, he explained how it would be easier to recruit high-quality civilian staff with the new facility.

 In conclusion, the Colonel had tangible evidence to make the case: The new building would help reach mission objectives.
 There is no better definition of a "hard" business benefit than that.